Rosemary Vodrey: Minister of Justice

 Vodrey's first major decision as Justice Minister was to call an emergency summit of police, educators and community groups, following the fatal stabbing of a 16-year-old boy in Winnipeg.
-The summit took place in December, and featured diverse opinions on the effectiveness of Canada's Young Offenders Act.
-Two months after the summit, Vodrey brought forward a crime reform package that included wilderness boot camps for young offenders, increased police surveillance of gangs, violence prevention workshops, a school violence coordinator, and a youth gang and violence phone line that would both receive confidential information and provide counseling services.
+The summit took place in December and featured diverse opinions on the effectiveness of Canada's Young Offenders Act.
+Two months after the summit, Vodrey brought forward a crime reform package that included wilderness boot camps for young offenders, increased police surveillance of gangs, violence prevention workshops, a school violence coordinator, and a youth gang and violence phone line that would both receive confidential information and provide counselling services.

-Vodrey's proposal for boot camps was very controversial.
+Vodrey's proposal for boot camps was controversial.
 New Democratic Party Justice critic Gord Mackintosh described it as "a simplistic, sensational way of pandering to vengeance", while some social workers argued the camps would actually reinforce criminal behaviour.
-Aboriginal leaders also expressed concern that these camps could have the same negative effect on native children as did the residential school system, and criticized Vodrey for not seeking input from indigenous groups.
+Aboriginal leaders also expressed concern that these camps could have the same negative effect on native children as did the residential school system and criticized Vodrey for not seeking input from indigenous groups.
 Others argued that Vodrey's proposal had merit, and deserved to be given a trial run.
 In response to criticism, Vodrey promised that the camps would be humane and non-abusive, unlike the harsh, military-style youth camps that had been introduced previously in the United States.
 Vodrey formally opened two camps in September 1994, though opposition critics suggested that her department had simply made minor adjustments to existing youth correction services.